 What topics are covered on the Physical Medicine Clerkship Exam?

-Topics include: The Physical and Rehabilitation Medicine examination is designed for end-of-course or end-of-clinical rotation/clerkship assessment for medical students.
-This examination preparation emphasizes core knowledge and elements of principles and practice in the discipline of Physical Medicine and Rehabilitation that is essential for a pre-doctoral medical student.
+Topics include: The Pediatric Physical Medicine examination is designed for end-of-course or end-of-clinical rotation/clerkship assessment for medical students.
+This examination preparation emphasizes core knowledge and elements of principles and practice in the discipline of Pediatric Neonatology that is essential for a pre-doctoral medical student.

 Our question bank for the Physical Medicine Clerkship Exam covers four Cognitive Difficulty Levels: